dreamfactorysoftware/platform-wiki/technical-documentation/4-storage/Canonical-event-model.md

 |:----------------|:---------|:----------------|:----------|:----------|:---------------|
 | `event_vendor`  | text     | Company that developed the event model | Yes | Yes | 'com.snowplowanalytics' |

-Note that to date, all event types have been defined by SnowPlow.
+Note that to date, all event types have been defined by Snowplow.
 Also note that `event_vendor` values follow the [Java package naming convention](http://docs.oracle.com/javase/tutorial/java/package/namingpkgs.html).

-SnowPlow currently supports (or will support in the near future) the following event types:
+Snowplow currently supports (or will support in the near future) the following event types:

 |        | **Event type**                                              | **Value of `event` field in model**    |
 |:-------|:------------------------------------------------------------|:---------------------------------------|